yxie054/template-lab-02-unit-integration-testing/README.md

 }
 ```

 Notice that now instead of printing directly, we are generating a string which we will print to standard output in the main.
+The code has been slightly modified to allow it to return a string, for example it adds a `\n` character to the end rather than the `std::endl` it used before, but the functionality is the same.
 Now, let's create a new main.cpp file so we can run the program like we did before:

 ```c++
 #include "c-echo.h"